-TAIL: The back of the ski
+TAIL: The back of the ski or snowboard.

-TAPER: Refers to the difference between the width of the tip and tail of the ski
+TAPER: Refers to the difference between the width of the tip and tail of the ski.

-TIP: The front of the ski
+TIP: The front of the ski or snowboard.

-TORSIONAL STIFFNESS: Refers to the ease with which the ski can be twisted
+TORSIONAL STIFFNESS: Refers to the ease with which the ski can be twisted.

 TORSION BOX CONSTRUCTION: Fibreglass (often alongside other materials) is wrapped around the ski's core, creating a strong frame that is really responsive.

-TOURNG: Hiking on skis; travelling both up and downhill, often over long distances and multiple days, to reach terrain that can't be accessed from resort chairlifts.
+TOURING: Hiking on skis; travelling both up and downhill, often over long distances and multiple days, to reach terrain that can't be accessed from resort chairlifts.